acxz/gym-ccc/README.md

 If you want to use a different kind of normalization then feel free to extend the original gym environments and output a normalized observation of your own choosing.
 Similarly, you can extend the gym environments to disregard the given reward shape and implement your own.
 See gym wrappers for how to do this.
 (https://alexandervandekleut.github.io/gym-wrappers/)

-The main highlights are:
-1) non normalized observation corresponding directly to the dynamical state
-2) normalized observation with dynamical state captured in `info['state']`
-3) action spaces are continuous
-4) system parameters (mass, length, etc.) can be specificed
-5) reset function (to specify initial conditions) can be specified.

 ## Installation